Torus Calculator

 Where:

-- R:major radius (distance from center of tube to center of torus)
+- R:major radius (distance from center to tube center)

 - r:minor radius (radius of the tube)